 Below is a list of hive scales that have been validated by the Sentinel Hive Scale Team (deemed Bee Informed Ready™) to be able to integrate with BIP.
 In each of the links below we have reviewed the scales, highlighting the advantages and disadvantages associated with each product:

-The pricing structure for the Sentinel Apiary Program is dependent upon which scale you purchase.
-The baseline cost of the program is $399 (without subsidy) plus the cost of whichever hive scale you choose.
+The pricing structure for the Sentinel Apiary Program is dependent upon which scale you purchase and the number of colonies you wish to sample.
+We highly recommend sampling 8 colonies to provide the most robust data; however, if 8 are not available, we offer a 4 colony plan.
+The baseline cost to participate in the program is $500 for 8 colonies over 6 months, or $275 for 4 colonies over 6 months plus the cost of whichever hive scale you choose.
 Please contact us for more detailed information about pricing.

 Participate in the Sentinel Apiary Project